peoplesoft-info/peoplesoft-azure-sso/README.md

 `signonsaml.html` did not successfully process.
 Ensure the guest user has appropriate access to the sign out page (`?cmd=logout`).

+I have also seen setups or cases where I had to make the code issue a `SetAuthenticationResult(FALSE)` to force the login page to show when there is no XML data.
+However, you must be careful to not issue any authentication result when the guest user accesses the iScript to get the `AuthnRequest` data.
+So make sure to check that the current request URI is not the iScript otherwise you will get an error that it cannot initiate the SAML request.

 ## Classic homepage issues

 If the classic homepage does not load properly, make sure the redirect URL